vzhou842/easy-VQA-keras/README.md

 - `model.py`, where the model architecture is specified
 - `prepare_data.py`, which reads and processes the data, either using the [easy-vqa package](https://pypi.org/project/easy-vqa/) or a custom data directory

-## Results

-TODO: when finalize parameters and details about the 99.5% accuracy model